ITU-DevOps-Team/ITU-DevOps/report/docs/content/systems-perspective.md

 - BSD-3-Clause License - very permissive license.

 Because of the copyleft clause of AGPLv3, we used that as our license.

+###References
+<a name="f1">1</a>: https://stackshare.io/prometheus, https://stackshare.io/grafana - Companies like Slack and Uber are using Prometheus and Grafana